BlazejNowicki/datalake/README.md

 **Docker Compose**

-Let's collect what we've done so far in a docker compose file
+Let's collect what we've done so far in a docker-compose file

 ```yaml
 services: